The Last Adventure (1967 film): United States

 The movie was released in the US in 1969.
 The Los Angeles Times called the film "a rather formless and old fashioned display of sentimental heroics."
 However, The New York Times liked the film, saying it:

 Has a surprise around every bend.
 Tightened and aimed a little more purposefully, this attractive French drama of two adventurer-pals and their lovely tag-along comrade, might have hit the jackpot.
 What it does have, under Robert Enrico's imaginative direction, is spontaneous flow, striking pictorial sweep and three people who become more credible and persuasive as the picture moves along...
 It is beautifully handled, with some superb color photography underwater and on shore, and a consistent air of fresh reality.
 Furthermore, Mr. Delon, Mr. Ventura and the delicious Miss Shimkus (the heroine of Mr. Enrico's "Zita") are interesting, likable and real.

 Spiritual successor and remakes

 The movie only used the first half of the novel's plot.
 The second half was actually adapted into the film Law of Survival (1967) (La loi du survivant), starring Michel Constantin.

-The film was remade in Japan in 1974 as The Homeless, starring Meiko Kaji.
+The film was remade in Japan in 1974 as The Homeless, starring Ken Takakura, Shintaro Katsu and Meiko Kaji.

 In 2014 a second remake was made in Russia, titled The Adventurers which starred Konstantin Khabensky.